 #2: Credit Union National Association Intranet

-In 2006, when Credit Union National Association (CUNA) first purchased intranet software from Intranet Connections, it was the go-to resource for information and most used collaboration tool.
-However, over the course of six years it became stale, out-of-date and hard to manage.
+In 2006, when Credit Union National Association (CUNA) first purchased intranet software from Intranet Connections, it was the go-to resource for information and the most used collaboration tool.
+However, over the course of six years, it became stale, out-of-date, and hard to manage.
 In 2012, Nita McCann, of the IT Department, underwent a complete intranet re-build project.
 She had to re-organize six years’ worth of content in order to make the intranet current again.

 Why is CUNA’s intranet an example of a highly effective Financial Intranet?

 - It introduced automated, time-saving, and gatekeeping workflows.